Jigsaw

 Number of pieces

 Approximate number of pieces in the puzzle.
-Note that this game is more difficult than regular jigsaw puzzles, because you don't start with all pieces :) Also make sure the pieces fit on your screen if you choose more than 1000.
+Note that this game is more difficult than regular jigsaw puzzles, because you don't start with all pieces :) Also make sure the pieces are not too small on your screen if you choose many.

 This is a range option.